wgmo/graphtik/docs/source/arch.rst

         The `graph` is laid out by matching the *needs* & `provides` of all *operations*.

     provides
-        A list of names to be zipped with the data-values produced when the `operation`'s underlying callable executes.
-The resulting `outputs` dictionary will be stored into the `solution` or returned to the user after :meth:`.Operation.compute()` is called during `execution`.
+        A list of `dependency` names to be zipped with the `output <outputs>` values produced when the `operation`'s underlying callable executes.
+        The resulting dictionary will be stored into the `solution` or returned to the user after :meth:`.Operation.compute()` is called during `execution`.

         `modifiers` may annotate certain names as `sideffects`.